Holiday Schedule

 Chinese New Year: 8 Fun Facts

-Chinese take great pride in celebrating cultures and traditions.
+The Chinese take great pride in celebrating cultures and traditions.
 One of the most important Chinese holidays is the Chinese New Year, also known as the Spring Festival.
-For many centuries Chinese people have carried on lots of interesting traditions and customs.
-Parcel Up team has put together eight of the most striking and interesting facts about the Chinese New Year celebration.
+For centuries, Chinese people have carried on many fascinating traditions and customs.
+The Parcel Up team has gathered eight of the most striking and interesting facts about the Chinese New Year celebration.

 The date of the Chinese New Year changes yearly.
-As it is defined by the lunar calendar, the lunar New Year usually falls between January 21 and February 20.
-In 2023, the Chinese New Year will come on January 22.
+As the lunar calendar defines, the lunar New Year usually falls between January 21 and February 20.
+In 2024, the Chinese New Year will come on February 10.

-- New Year – the beginning of a new Chinese zodiac sign
+1. New Year — the beginning of a new Chinese zodiac sign.

-The days before the lunar New Year celebration are filled with special traditional activities.
-One of the biggest events is to carry out spring cleaning at home.
+The days before the Lunar New Year celebration are filled with special traditional activities.
+One of the most significant events is spring cleaning at home.
 It is believed that cleaning sweeps up all the failures of this year and prepares the house for new good luck.
-It is also common to pay all debts for the year before New Year’s eve.
+It is also expected to pay all debts for the year before New Year’s Eve.

-People try to make amends to others, make peace and renew old relations.
-It is also very common for the Chinese to buy new clothes and decorate their homes in preparation for the New Year.
+People try to make amends to others, make peace, and renew old relations.
+It is also widespread for the Chinese to buy new clothes and decorate their homes in preparation for the New Year.

 All family members are coming home at this festive time.
 This is especially important for those whose family members have moved out and live separately, as it keeps the family bonds alive.
-New Year’s Eve dinner is of great importance for the Chinese on this day.
+The New Year’s Eve dinner is essential for the Chinese.
 The celebratory dinner usually includes fish or dumplings because these two dishes symbolize prosperity.
 Most Chinese people have New Year’s Eve dinner at home, not in restaurants.

-At midnight, the arrival of the New Year, fireworks are launched, which symbolizes the onset of the New Year and the expulsion of evil.
+At midnight, the arrival of the New Year, fireworks are launched, symbolizing the onset of the New Year and the expulsion of evil.
 It is believed that people who start New Year’s fireworks will have good luck in the coming year.

-Traditionally, red envelopes/red pockets with money are presented by the older generation to the younger and bosses to their subordinates, as New Year wishes bring good luck and wealth.
-The sum of money should be even (the numbers 6 and 8 are considered to be especially lucky), and the banknotes are preferred to be freshly printed since everything should be new for New Year.
+Traditionally, the older generation presents red envelopes/red pockets with money to the younger and bosses to their subordinates, as New Year wishes to bring good luck and wealth.
+The sum of money should be even (the numbers 6 and 8 are considered especially lucky), and the banknotes are preferred to be freshly printed since everything should be new for the New Year.

 In addition to red envelopes, it is customary to give small gifts like fruits (usually oranges, which symbolize good luck, or apples for a safe and smooth life, but definitely not pears as they sound phonetically close to separation in Chinese), pies, biscuits, chocolates, sweets and many more.

-- The New Year holidays in China are called the “Spring Festival”
+1. The New Year holidays in China are called the “Spring Festival”.

 Although the Chinese New Year is celebrated in winter, the Chinese call it “Spring Festival” (春节 chūnjié).
-It is because the Lunar New Year is usually close to the “beginning of spring” (立春), and people are prepared to say goodbye to the cold winter and welcome the vivid spring where new lives thrive.
-Hence, Spring Festival represents Chinese people’s good wishes for the beginning of a new year.
-The festival usually refers to the period when winter will end soon, giving way to the warm and beautiful spring season.
+It is because the Lunar New Year is often close to the “beginning of spring” (立春), and people are prepared to say goodbye to the cold winter and welcome the vivid spring where new lives thrive.
+Hence, the Spring Festival represents the Chinese people’s good wishes for the beginning of a new year.
+The festival usually refers to the period when winter will end soon, giving way to the warm and beautiful spring.

-- Chinese New Year – a holiday for one-third of the Earth’s population
+1. Chinese New Year is a holiday for one-third of the Earth’s population.

 In China, Hong Kong, Macau, and nine other Asian countries, New Year means a week of vacation, similar to that in Western countries, the period between Christmas and New Year.
 Schools and universities are closed for about a month.
 Nowadays, this time in China is also the peak of the tourist season.
-According to statistics, there are about 3.5 billion trips made these days in China.
+Statistics show that about 3.5 billion trips were made in China during this period.

-On the 15th day of the New Year, the first full moon is celebrated.
-This is the First Full Moon Festival, which is also known as the Lantern Festival.
+The first full moon is celebrated on the 15th day of the New Year.
+This is the First Full Moon Festival, also known as the Lantern Festival.

 In the evening, families get together and have dinner, and then go out to the street to admire the fireworks and Chinese lanterns.
 Lanterns are hung as decorations, launched into the sky, or sent to flow along the river.

-May a wonderful year of Water Rabbit reward all your efforts and make all your dreams come true!
+May an incredible year of Wood Dragon reward all your efforts and make all your dreams come true!
 We also would like to thank our Chinese colleagues for their year-round handwork and wish them and everyone warmth, pleasure, and sincere happiness for the New Year!

 新春大吉!恭喜发财! (xin chun da ji!gong xi fa cai!)